adrianglz64/snappyrom/snappyrom-readme.txt

 Once you have updated your CPLD core you can use EasyProg to program the new ROM as usual.

-NOTE: Make sure you use the .bin files with EasyProg, _NOT_ the .crt files.
+NOTE: Make sure you use the ".bin" files with EasyProg, _NOT_ the ".crt" files.

 JiffyDOS Notes